vladdoroniuk/create-dsa-folder/README.md

 ## Overview

-The CLI was built specifically for my own "Data Structures and Algorithms in TypeScript" [repository](https://github.com/vladdoroniuk/data-structures-and-algorithms).
+The CLI was built specifically for my own "Data Structures and Algorithms" [repository](https://github.com/vladdoroniuk/data-structures-and-algorithms).
 Instead of manually creating a DSA folder with the corresponding files, the process can be speeded up using this CLI.